Assistant Professor; Faculty Affiliate, Center for Gender in Organizations

 D.B.A., Harvard Business School; M.B.A., University of Kansas; B.A., Law, University of Ljubljana, Slovenia

 Dr. Špela Trefalt joined Simmons faculty in 2008, after earning her D.B.A. in Management from the Harvard Business School, her M.B.A. from the University of Kansas, and her B.A. in Law from the University of Ljubljana in Slovenia.
 In her research, Dr. Trefalt focuses on the issues of managing the competing demands of work and life outside of work, especially among professionals.
 She is particularly interested in the role of relationships at work in this process.
-Her research aims at deepening our understanding of the experiences of individuals with work and non-work demands in order to provide ideas for improving individuals' well-being by combining their own agency and organizational change.
+Her research deepens our understanding of the experiences of individuals with work and non-work demands in order to provide ideas for improving individuals' well-being by combining their own agency and organizational change.
 She teaches in the MBA and in Executive Education programs.
 Prior to her academic career, Trefalt spent six years as a human resources management consultant, and eight years working in the media in Slovenia.

 - Leading Individuals and Groups